 We will continue to focus on ensuring that all graduates are both college and career ready.
 To help meet such a lofty goal, staff will continue to focus on student learning.
 Teachers will continue to meet every Monday afternoon in their PLC (Professional Learning Community) teams to create common units of instruction.
-There will be both a new literacy goal, as well as instructional goal, to focus our efforts upon.
+Likewise, we will continue to focus upon common instructional strategies that align with our Instructional Framework.